| An Essay on

 establishment, etc. The principal activity of an establishment was determined by

 comparing the various forms referring to it.
-March made the best of a bad lot:
+March made the best of a bad lot: If one knows both the size of the labour force in an

 industry and the average annual wage of the workers in that industry, one can